Greg Luer

-He began his career in non-league football with Hove Rivervale, Whitehawk, Eastbourne Borough, and Burgess Hill Town, before earning a move to Hull City in January 2015.
-He was loaned out to Port Vale the following month, and in the 2015–16 season was loaned out to Scunthorpe United and Stevenage.
+Luer began as a youth player with Hove Rivervale, Whitehawk and Eastbourne Borough, before playing first-team football at Burgess Hill Town, where he earned a move to Hull City in January 2015.
+He was loaned out to Port Vale the following month, and in the 2015–16 season, was loaned out to Scunthorpe United and Stevenage.
 He joined Maidstone United on loan for the latter part of the 2017–18 season.
 Following his release from Hull, he joined Woking in July 2018.
-He signed with Eastbourne Borough in June 2019.
+He joined Eastbourne Borough for a three-year stint in June 2019, after which time he signed with Worthing before rejoining Whitehawk.
+He later played for Horsham and Three Bridges.

 Career

 Early career

-Luer had played non-League football for Hove Rivervale, Whitehawk and Eastbourne Borough, before he was spotted playing Isthmian League football for Burgess Hill Town by Hull scout Dean White.
+Luer had played youth football for Hove Rivervale, Whitehawk and Eastbourne Borough, before he was spotted playing Isthmian League for Burgess Hill Town by Hull scout Dean White.
 Burgess manager Ian Chapman handed him his debut at age 17, and recommended him to his former club Brighton & Hove Albion.